awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 Additionally, some resource\-creating actions enable you to specify tags for a resource when the resource is created\.
 If tags can't be applied while resources are being created, we roll back the process of creating resources\.
 This ensures that resources are either created with tags or not created at all, and that no resources are left untagged at any time\.
 By tagging resources while they're being created, you can eliminate the need to run custom tagging scripts after resource creation\.

+When you use the ECS managed tags option, Amazon ECS automatically propagates tags to your tasks from either your task definition or your service\.

 The following table describes the Amazon ECS resources that can be tagged, and the resources that can be tagged when created\.